OffensiveGeneric/ADNS/README.md

 - `POST /ingest` — ingest flow JSON (single object or list).
 - `GET /flows` & `GET /anomalies` — dashboard data feeds.
 - `POST /simulate` — synthesize attack traffic (used by the UI buttons).
+  - Accepts `count` for one-shot batches.
+  - Accepts `duration_seconds` (and optional `interval_seconds`, default 1.0s) to stream batches in the background for the given duration.

 On first run `init_db()` creates tables and adds the `flows.extra` JSON column so the agent’s rich metadata can be stored immediately.